Am I being passive-aggressive? 20 signs to look out for in your relationship

 How do I stop being passive-aggressive?

-Admitting that you have a problem and need to change isn’t just good for your romantic relationship, it can be a huge help for you throughout your life.
+Admitting that you have a problem and need to change isn’t just good for your romantic relationship, it can be a huge help throughout your life.
 If you’re struggling and aren’t sure where or how to begin, ask yourself: Could I unintentionally (or intentionally) be hurting my relationship?
 Is it worth saving my relationship, or do I want to risk things getting worse?
 Would I be happy if my partner acted the way I’ve been acting?

 Change doesn’t happen overnight but, with time and effort, you can find new, healthier ways of communicating how you are feeling, and start to strengthen the bonds within your relationship.